-This blog post is coming to you from the Exodus International Freedom Conference!
+This blog post is coming to you from Ridgecrest Conference Center in North Carolina!
 What a fantastic time we are having here.
 Gifted speakers, amazing worship leaders, and good friends.

 I’ll be speaking to a group today and teaching a workshop tomorrow.
 But first, a short Freedom Friday.

 As I read Judges yesterday, a short verse jumped out at me:

 Gideon and his three hundred men, exhausted yet keeping up the pursuit, came to the Jordan and crossed it.

 Judges is interesting, challenging and at times convicting to read.
 The book of Joshua had just ended, full of victory and promise.
 The Israelites had finally come into the promised land!
 But despite warnings from God & Joshua, the Israelites almost immediately began to follow other gods.
 Fast forward a few chapters, and that’s why they were in this position with Gideon, described in the above verse, of pursuing their enemies: because they stopped pursuing the One True God.

 Why?
 Why did they leave behind the God who had shown Himself to be faithful over & over?
 Were the gods in the Promised Land that alluring?
 Were they pressured by the people they were living among to try out these other gods?

 We don’t know exactly.
 Judges 2:10-11 simply says, “After that whole generation had been gathered to their fathers, another generation grew up, who knew neither the LORD nor what he had done for Israel.
 Then the Israelites did evil in the eyes of the LORD and served the Baals.”

 Are you tired of following God?
 Weary of doing the right thing?
 Has following after God at times exhausted you?